 If you don’t meet the grandiose narcissists’ need for attention (which is difficult to do), they won’t hesitate to go elsewhere to meet their needs.

 12. Sense of entitlement

-Being told “no,” or not getting what they want threatens the self-esteem of a grandiose narcissist.
-They feel they are entitled to having all of their needs met, and they don’t particularly care who they have to take advantage of to achieve this end.
+Being told “no” or not getting what they want threatens the self-esteem of a grandiose narcissist.
+A narcissist feels they are entitled to having all of their needs met, and they don’t particularly care who they have to take advantage of to achieve this end.

 13. Expectation of compliance

 In relationships, grandiose narcissists do not view you as a person with unique needs and free will.
 Instead, they view you as an extension of themselves and expect automatic compliance with their demands.